endulum/groves-api/README.md

 ### Todo

+Major

+- Finish missing Reply routes
+- Personal and global feed
+- Verdancy dashboard (look into caching calculations)
+- Community moderation/administration dashboard

+Minor

-- In the server error handler, discern between API and database/Prisma errors
+- In the error handler, discern between API and db errors
-- For Communities, add logic for counting total votes made on all content in the Community
+- Have Communities tally up all votes ever made on its content (look into caching calculations)
-- Handle actions
-- Handle Verdancy
-- Handle admin/mod dashboards
-- Handle personal and global feeds
-- Include whether the Community or Post was frozen in Reply view (or not, just store that as context in the frontend)
-- Finish handling Replies
-- Fine-tune the `populate` function into a proper `seed` function

 ## Endpoint Overview